fabcipriano/wso2-algoservice/README.md

 * Make sure you stop WSO2 ESB 5.0.0 before install this extension
 * After this start you WSO2 ESB execute some transactions and you will see the logs
 * Tested with WSO2 ESB 5.0.0
+* Dont forget to configure New Relic in your WSO2 5.0.0 enviroment